 - Regulation 17: Good governance

-Findings – What does the infection control audit tell you?
+Findings: what does the nutrition and hydration audit tell you?

 So, what happens next?

-Effective auditing can encourage providers and staff to have confidence in your process and in turn, foster an open and transparent culture where staff feel comfortable reporting incidents and near misses, especially if this is part of a ‘no blame’ culture.
+Effective auditing can encourage providers and staff to have confidence in your processes and in turn foster an open and transparent culture, where staff feel comfortable reporting incidents and near misses especially if this is part of a no blame culture.

 But it does not stop once the audit is complete.
-Your good governance systems then take over creating an environment where learning and improvement thrive, benefitting the safety and wellbeing of those receiving care and support.
+Your good governance systems then take over creating an environment where learning and improvement thrive, benefiting the safety and well-being of those receiving care and support.